rvp-group/actloc_benchmark/README.md

 **Key Arguments:**
 - `--sfm-dir`: Path to COLMAP SfM reconstruction folder
 - `--waypoints-file`: Path to waypoints text file
-- `--checkpoint`: Path to trained model checkpoint [Only the ActLoc-Bin weights are provided for now]
 - `--output-angles`: Output file for best viewing angles
-- `--num-classes`: Number of model output classes (2 or 4)
-- `--error-threshold`: Reprojection error threshold for point filtering (default: 0.5)

 **Output:**
 - Text file with best viewing angles for each waypoint
 - Console output showing prediction grids and probabilities

 ### Image Capture Script (`capture_images_at_best_viewing_directions.py`)